slee7246/saeheel2.github.io/content/posts.md

 title: Blog
 ---

+# Good News!
+- I made it to the Deans List of 2020!
+I'll post an official link as soon as I get it.

 # Covid-19 Maps

 Very quick and simple visual map that shows the confirmed covid-19 cases in the U.S.